 - 1/4 teaspoon salt

-- 1 cup half and half
+- 1 cup all-purpose flour

 - 2 tablespoons olive oil